ros2/design/articles/150_roslaunch.md

 #### Event Handlers

 Events can be handled by registering an event handler with the launch system.
+The only required form of event handler is one that is a function, registered locally with the launch system.

+Other kinds of event handlers could be supported by building on a locally defined function.
-This could be something like a callback within the launch system itself, a "lambda" defined in the description of the launch file, or even a built-in handler which publishes the events as ROS messages
+They could be something like a user-defined "lambda" defined in the description of the launch file, or even a built-in event handler function which just publishes the events as ROS messages.
-In the last case, it could be either be a subscription to a topic or a service call which was registered with the launch system a priori.
+In the latter case, it could be either be a subscription to a topic (which needs no a priori registration with the launch system) or a service call (which was registered with the launch system a priori).
 So if it is a topic, the subscription could be considered an event handler.
 In the case of a service, which would be called by the launch system and handled by a user defined service server, the service server (and it's response) would be considered the event handler.